ursgal/ursgal/README.rst

 ********

-In an academic world, citations are the only credit that one can hope for ;) Therefore, please do not forget to cite us if you use Ursagl:
+In an academic world, citations are the only credit that one can hope for ;) Therefore, please do not forget to cite us if you use Ursgal:

 Schulze, S., Igiraneza, A. B., Kösters, M., Leufken, J., Leidel, S. A., Garcia, B. A., Fufezan, C., and Pohlschroder, M. (2021) `Enhancing Open Modification Searches via a Combined Approach Facilitated by Ursgal`_ Journal of Proteome Research, DOI:10.1021/acs.jproteome.0c00799